-In addition, there are strategies, initiatives, actions and performance indicators relating to public health and wellbeing spread across all six Strategic Focus Areas that are identified by the symbol.
+In addition, there are strategies, initiatives, actions and performance indicators relating to public health and wellbeing spread across all six Strategic Focus Areas that are identified by the symbol to the right.

 In developing the Strong.
 Healthy.
 Safe.
 Strategic Focus Area, we have reviewed the priorities outlined in the 2019-2021 Victorian Health and Wellbeing Plan priorities which are: